siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-server/usage.md

 ### Using a JSON file

 The JSON file contains the information for creating a value stream and integrating with the BitBucket server.
-The following table describes the information for the creating a UrbanCode Velocity value stream map.
+The following table describes the information for the creating a DevOps Velocity value stream map.

 1. Download the value stream map.
 The value stream map is a JSON file used to define integrations.
 2. Edit the JSON file to include the plug-in configuration properties.